matqr/matqr.github.io/_pages/about.md

 I am a Ph.D.
 Candidate and Research Fellow in the [**College of Design and Engineering**](http://www.sde.nus.edu.sg/) at the National University of Singapore (NUS) advised by Prof. [**Clayton Miller**](https://scholar.google.com/citations?user=akL857IAAAAJ&hl=en&oi=ao).
 I am part of the [**Building and Urban Data Science Lab (BUDSLab)**](http://www.budslab.org/) and graduate student researcher for [**Singapore-Berkeley Building Efficiency and Sustainability in the Tropics 2 (SinBerBEST2)**](https://sinberbest.berkeley.edu/) advised by Prof. [**Stefano Schiavon**](https://scholar.google.com.sg/citations?user=2GJDqawAAAAJ&hl=en&oi=ao).

-My research interests are broadly in the field of robotics, remote sensing, applied machine learning, and their applications to smart buildings and occupant thermal comfort.
-My recent work focuses on deep unsupervised learning, recommender systems, time-series outlier detection, and reinforcement learning with human-in-the-loop control.
+My research interests are broadly in the field of remote sensing, time-series forecasting, applied machine learning, and their applications to smart buildings and occupant thermal comfort.
+My recent work focuses on deep unsupervised learning, recommender systems, time-series outlier detection, agent-based modeling, and reinforcement learning with human-in-the-loop control.

-**Office**: BEEHub Lab, SDE4 Level 3
+**Office**: BEEHub Lab, SDE4 03-02